 For telescopes capable of efficiently correcting for the seeing error, or operating outside an atmosphere, following table gives an overview of the relation between the RMS wavefront error, peak diffraction intensity (Strehl), size of central obstruction, chromatic aberration and aperture reduction, based on relating MTF contrast drop in smaller apertures to the appropriate drop in central diffraction intensity.

 TABLE 9: Effect of the RMS wavefront error in terms of peak diffraction intensity (PDI), comparable central obstruction size and aperture reduction.

-There is no values for aperture reduction causing 0.67 and 0.41 drop in the contrast transfer over the low-contrast detail resolving range of smaller aperture, because no aperture reduction can result in that magnitude of contrast loss in this range.
+There is no values for aperture reduction causing 0.41 drop in contrast transfer over the full resolving range of smaller aperture, or 0.67 and 0.41 drop in the contrast transfer over the low-contrast detail resolving range of smaller aperture, because no aperture reduction can result in that magnitude of contrast loss in this range.

 While MTF gives a general